bbauska/UofM-Intro-HTML5/README.md

 -   Use alt=&quot;&quot; if the image is only for decoration

-### Making All of Your Images Accessible Everywhere {#making-all-of-your-images-accessible-everywhere .unnumbered}
+### Making All of Your Images Accessible Everywhere

 Understanding how images work on other platforms is important too.
 For instance, when you make a presentation at work you can add alternative